CIA University

 CIA University (CIAU) is the primary education facility of the U.S. Central Intelligence Agency (CIA).
 Founded in 2002 and located in Chantilly, Virginia, the school holds courses on various intelligence-related subjects, ranging from chemical weapons manufacturing to foreign languages.
 Students include CIA new hires, experienced officers, support staff, and individuals from other U.S. intelligence agencies.
 CIAU does not issue degrees.

 History

 The CIA was founded in 1947 and in 1950 created its first training establishment, the Office of Training and Education.
 In the 1990s, following the end of the Cold War, budget cuts forced the CIA to drastically reduce the size and scope of its education programs.
 During his tenure as Director of Central Intelligence, George Tenet decided the agency needed an expanded training program in order to help retain talented staff.

 Tenet authorized the creation of a new training school soon after the September 11, 2001 terrorist attacks, and thus CIAU was established in 2002.

-Today, the CIAU campus is located within the Dulles Discovery office buildings in Chantilly, Virginia, which were constructed in 2007 and 2010.
+The CIAU campus is located within the Dulles Discovery office buildings in Chantilly, Virginia, which were constructed in 2007 and 2010.